CWood-sdf/banana.nvim/README.md

 > [!NOTE]
 >
-> Banana requires zig to be installed on your system
+> Banana requires zig with version at least 0.15.1 to be installed on your system

 Banana can be installed like this in lazy: